 “What the fuck is wrong with these people?”

 You feel angry.

 You feel some venom in your heart.

-You come home in the evening, once again, like a creature of habit, you take your shoes off, you lay on the sofa and turn on the TV.
+You come home in the evening, and once again, like a creature of habit, you take your shoes off, lie on the sofa, and turn on the TV.